olliw42/mLRS/README.md

 # mLRS #

 The mLRS project offers an open source 2.4 GHz & 915/868 MHz & 433 MHz/70 cm LoRa-based high-performance long-range radio link, which provides bidirectional serial connection combined with full remote control.

-The 'm' in the project name alludes to 'MAVLink', as it has features which optimizes performance for MAVLink systems.
-However, it always will also provide a transparent serial link and hence will be of wider use and not be limited to MAVLink systems only.
-The 'LR' in the project name alludes to 'long range', which however should not be understood in terms of an absolute range, like 100 km, but - of course - as the best possible range under the given conditions.
-Physical laws simply say that the higher the data rate the shorter the range.
-So, mLRS cannot compete range-wise with systems which achieve their range by reducing data rate to a minimum, at the cost of the resulting compromises.
-The goal of mLRS is to achieve a high range under the condition of a relatively high data rate.
+The 'm' in the project name alludes to 'MAVLink', as the project includes features that optimize performance for MAVLink systems.
+It may also allude to 'MSP' for the same reason.
+However, mLRS also provides a transparent serial link, making it broadly useful and not limited to MAVLink or MSP systems alone.
+The 'LR' in the project name alludes to 'long range', which should not be understood in terms of an absolute range, such as 100 km, but - of course - as achieving the best possible range under given conditions.
+Physical laws dictate that higher data rates result in shorter range.
+So, mLRS cannot compete purely on range with systems that achieve the range by reducing data rates to a minimum, at the cost of the associated compromises.
+The goal of mLRS is to achieve a high range while maintaining a relatively high data rate.

 Typical specs could be 'plenty' of full-resolution RC channels, with 50 Hz update rate and serial data rates of about 3-5 kBytes/s at 2.4 GHz.